rvweeren/lofar-highres-widefield/README.md

 # A LOFAR Long Baseline Widefield Imaging Pipeline

+**The pipeline is currently being rewritten in a generic pipeline format and a more parallel fashion oriented on running on clusters this master branch is not maintained at the moment.**

 This is an imaging pipeline to produce high quality high resolution widefield images of LOFAR observations including the international stations.
 It aims to be a pipeline similar as what the ddf-pipeline is for the Dutch LOFAR, and uses DDFacet, DP3 and WSClean.

 The end result of the pipeline is currently a 1'' map that is direction-independently calibrated.
 As input, it requires a dataset, a square DS9 region centered on the pointing center, the corresponding LoTSS reduction and solutions towards an infield long-baseline calibrator.
 Given this, the pipeline will then: